Government of Uttarakhand

 Like other states in India, the head of state of Uttarakhand is the Governor, appointed by the President of India on the advice of the Union Government of India.
-His or her post is largely ceremonial.
-The Chief Minister is the head of government and is vested with most of the executive powers.
+The position of governor is largely ceremonial.
+The Chief Minister is the head of government and is vested the executive powers.
 Currently Bhararisain is the summer and Dehradun is the winter capital of Uttarakhand, and houses the Vidhan Sabha (Legislative Assembly) and the Secretariat in each capital.
 The Uttarakhand High Court, located in Nainital exercises jurisdiction over the whole state.

 The present unicameral legislature of Uttarakhand is the Legislative Assembly of Uttarakhand.
 It comprises 70 Members of the Legislative Assembly (MLAs).